 Individuals reach Medicare eligibility when at least one of the following applies to them:

 Are a U.S. citizen or permanent legal resident for at least five consecutive years

 Are age 65 or older and eligible for Social Security

 Are permanently disabled and have received disability benefits for at least two years

 Have been diagnosed with End-Stage Renal Disease (ESRD)

 Have been diagnosed with Lou Gehrig’s disease (ALS)

-Visit our online Medicare eligibility calculator to determine when you will be eligible for Medicare!
+Visit our online Medicare eligibility tool to determine when you will be eligible for Medicare!